Header Image

 From an evolutionary biology perspective, it could be argued in a very simplified way that if the opponent has won and the individual has been captured, it may have made sense to stop fighting in order to avoid being killed.
 The fact that listlessness is directly linked to depression and that in ADHD both symptoms come and go very quickly in parallel would fit in with this.

-However, depression is far more often the result of inflammatory reactions than of an immune response, which is why this evolutionary-biological view may be questionable.
+However, depression is far more often the result of inflammatory reactions than of an immune response, which is why this evolutionary-biological view may be doubtful.

 More sophisticated theories describe depression in evolutionary terms as a useful strategy for guiding behavior.
 According to the Social Navigation Hypothesis (SNH), depression evolved to fulfill two complementary social problem-solving functions.
 First, depression induces cognitive changes that focus and enhance capacities to accurately analyze and solve important social problems, suggesting a social rumination function.
-Second, the costs associated with the anhedonia and psychomotor disturbance of depression may persuade reluctant social partners to provide help or make concessions via two possible mechanisms, namely honest signaling and passive, unintentional fitness blackmail.
-Thus, depression may also have a social motivational function.21
+Second, the costs associated with the anhedonia and psychomotor disorder of depression may convince reluctant social partners to provide help or make concessions via two possible mechanisms, honest signaling and passive, unintentional fitness blackmail.
+Thus, depression may also have a social motivational function.22

-The neurophysiological mechanisms that trigger depression (these are immunologically triggered inflammatory reactions), on the other hand, can be seen explicitly as the result of a functional stress management reaction.22
+The neurophysiological mechanisms that trigger depression (these are immunologically triggered inflammatory reactions), on the other hand, can be seen explicitly as the result of a functional stress management reaction.23

 4.7.
 Stress benefit of devaluing later rewards

 The stress benefit is: survival is now.
 Everything else, everything that comes later, is only relevant once the current challenge has been successfully mastered.
 Stress therefore promotes a focus on the here and now, on the immediate.
 This weakens interest in things that are not immediately important for solving the problem at hand.
-From the perspective of maximizing problem-solving skills for the (potentially survival-threatening) challenge that exists right now, it is logical and correct to reduce interest in things that will only provide an advantage later.
-In terms of evolutionary biology, it is the logical consequence of a very correctly functioning attention control system: attention is directed preferentially to things that are necessary for survival, while interest in irrelevant things is reduced.
-It follows from this that, from an evolutionary biology perspective, acute and massive stress causes neither attention nor distractibilitynor attention control Disorders.
+From the perspective of maximizing problem-solving skills for the (potentially survival-threatening) challenge that exists right now, it is logical and correct to weaken interest in things that will only provide an advantage later.
+In terms of evolutionary biology, it is the logical consequence of a very correctly functioning attention control system: attention is directed preferentially to things that are necessary for survival, while interest in irrelevant things is weakened.
+Consequences of this are that, from an evolutionary biological point of view, acute and massive stress causes neither an attention nor a distractibilitydisorder nor an attention control Disorder.
 Rather, all of these systems function perfectly - they simply follow a different model under severe stress.
 They correctly and functionally follow the model that is correct and conducive to survival under severe stress: survive now and put everything else on the back burner.

 4.8.
 Stress benefits of aversion to inactivity

-The evolutionary-biological stress benefit is likely to be that the person affected develops increased activity to eliminate the stressor or that pleasant activities (enjoyment) distract from it.
+The evolutionary-biological stress benefit is likely to be that the person with ADHD develops increased activity to eliminate the stressor or that pleasant activities (enjoyment) distract from it.

 “Make sure that the problem is solved immediately.
 A danger should not be allowed to persist.